 November 7, 10:00 a.m. to 2:30 p.m.

 Homeschoolers!
 Come experience a day of learning and exploration at the Sam Noble Museum.
 Homeschool students and groups are invited to participate in hands-on, educational science programs focusing on discovering the natural world.

-Click here to make a group reservation.
-You also may contact the Education Department at (405) 325-1008, or e-mail us at email@example.com.
+Click here to make a field trip reservation.
+You also may contact the Education Department at (405) 325-1008, or e-mail us at firstname.lastname@example.org.
 We recommend that reservations are made at least two weeks in advance of your planned visit.

-Groups of 15 or more people receive reduced admission fees when making a reservation two business days in advance.
+Reservations must be made at least two days in advance.
 Group reservations require one payment for the entire group.

 $5 seniors (age 65 and up)

 Children 3 and under free